 - Repeat the stretch with the other side

 Exercise 2: ‘Knee Rocking Stretch’

 This stretch is excellent if you’ve been lifting heavy objects all day and need to loosen up.
-Having a yoga mat or mattress beneath you is advisable for this exercise as a stabiliser.
+Having a yoga mat or mattress beneath you is advisable as a stabiliser for this exercise.

-- Lying on your back with your knees bent and feet together on the floor
+- Lay on your back with your knees bent and feet together on the floor

 - Hold the sides of your mat with your hands

 - Roll your knees side to side